Pricing

 Set up Ahrefs Mention Alerts for weekly notifications.
 For brands with high media exposure, daily alerts may be appropriate.
 Supplement alerts with a monthly manual Content Explorer audit to catch any mentions the alert system missed.

-Google’s John Mueller confirmed in 2021 that unlinked mentions do not pass link value in the traditional sense.
-However, as of 2026, unlinked mentions on authoritative publications influence AI search systems — ChatGPT, Perplexity, Gemini, and Google AI Overviews — by reinforcing brand-topic associations in training data.
+Google has publicly stated that unlinked mentions don’t pass link value in the traditional sense.
+However, as of 2026, unlinked mentions on authoritative publications influence AI search systems, ChatGPT, Perplexity, Gemini, and Google AI Overviews, by reinforcing brand-topic associations in training data.
 This makes unlinked mentions valuable for brand visibility in generative AI, even without a hyperlink.

 What is a realistic conversion rate for unlinked mention outreach?